tlswg/tls13-spec/draft-ietf-tls-tls13.md

 use of PSKs offered in this ClientHello and those which the server might supply via NewSessionTicket.

-Clients MUST provide a "psk_key_exchange_modes" extension if it offers a "pre_shared_key" extension.
+A clients MUST provide a "psk_key_exchange_modes" extension if it offers a "pre_shared_key" extension.
 If clients offer "pre_shared_key" without a "psk_key_exchange_modes" extension, servers MUST abort the handshake.
 Servers MUST NOT select a key exchange mode that is not listed by the